osmandapp/web/main/docs/user/plugins/development.md

 <TabItem value="android" label="Android">

 - **Memory allocated for routing** option allows you to determine the amount of memory allocated for calculating long routes.
+You can use this option if the [Standard routing A*](../navigation/guidance/navigation-settings.md#development-settings) is selected in the *Navigation settings*.

-:::note
+:::note Calculation of extra-long routes
 - Higher memory allocation may impact the performance of other apps.
 - [Calculation of 50 km routes for pedestrians](../troubleshooting/navigation.md#calculation-of-50-km-routes-for-pedestrians)
 :::